onflow/freshmint/README.md

-# Freshmint
+# Freshmint 🌿

-> The minty fresh way to launch an NFT project.🌿
+> The minty fresh way to launch an NFT project.

 Freshmint is an all-in-one tool to deploy a decentralized NFT project on the [Flow blockchain](https://www.onflow.org/) using Next.js and IPFS.